"I have great respect for Native people who change their lives by moving to DC to work. I know the hardships of leaving family to go East."

 The Program of Study

 In addition to the full-time internship, WINS students are required to take classes at American University.
 The required internship seminar complements the full-time professional experience by eliciting reflection and analysis.
-In the internship class, students may discuss such topics as career development, leadership, American Indian identity, politics, and communication.
+In the internship class, students may discuss such topics as career development, leadership, politics, and communication.

 Course Credit: Advancing Students Toward Home School Degrees

-In addition to the full-time internship, students attend class two to three evenings per week.
-Each WINS student receives 9 credit hours for the fall or spring program and 6 credit hours for the summer program.
+In addition to the full-time internship during the day, students attend classes during the evening.
+Each WINS student receives 6 credit hours for the summer program.
 American University sends a transcript to each student's home school so that credits and grades are acknowledged.
 The credit may be transferred toward the student's degree program.